Gulaschcowboy/checkmk_extensions/proxmox_backup_server_api/README.md

 ## Requirements

 - Checkmk 2.3.0b1 or newer (uses the `cmk_addons_plugins` API v2 layout).
-- A PBS User AND API token with Roles `Audit` and also RemoteAudit, if sync jobs should be monitored.
+- A PBS User **AND** API token with Roles `Audit` and also `RemoteAudit`, if sync jobs should be monitored as well.
   Both on path `/` and with propagation set to yes.
-See Screenshot below.
+See screenshot below.
   Create them under
   **Configuration > Access Control > API Token** in the PBS UI.
   Then add the token and it's permission under **Configuration > Access Control > Permissions**